ombori/grid-docs/console/releasenotes/README.md

 ### Media
 - Region-based media storage
 - Media upload improvements
-- Grid Media Converter v2 - an Ombori developed and managed service to convert uploaded media to an optimized version for all supported HWs accross the platform
+- Grid Media Converter v2 - an Ombori developed and managed service to convert uploaded media to an optimized version for all supported HWs across the platform

 ### Devices
 - Introduction of device bundles.
 A separate documentation will be released before production deployment.
 It's generally about better device components management.